 - 1 teaspoon kosher salt

-In a pot, combine sweet potatoes, 2 cups of water, piloncillo, star anise, clove, whiskey, and salt.
+In a pot, combine sweet potatoes, 2 cups of water, cinnamon, piloncillo, star anise, clove, whiskey, and salt.
 Bring to a boil then reduce to simmer and let cook for about an hour or until sweet potato is very soft and liquid is reduced and thickened

 Serve with syrup spooned over the sweet potato